nrfconnect/sdk-nrfxlib/softdevice_controller/doc/isochronous_channels.rst

    This is the preferred way of providing data to the |controller| and guarantees the highest degree of control.

    The timestamp must be based on the controller's timings.
-   The timestamp of a previous SDU can be retrieved using the HCI LE Read ISO TX sync command.
+   The timestamp of a previous SDU can be retrieved using the HCI VS ISO Read TX Timestamp command.
    The next timestamp should be incremented by a multiple of the SDU interval.
    This means that, in the audio use case where SDUs are provided every SDU interval, the next timestamp should be incremented by one SDU interval.
    SDUs must be provided to the |controller| at least :c:macro:`HCI_ISO_SDU_PROCESSING_TIME_US` before the time indicated in the added timestamp.